 I prefer using coconut oil because it doesn’t have a strong scent.
 Coconut Oil is really amazing for our skin and has many practical uses.
 This fractionated coconut oil is my favorite.
 If you can’t use or don’t like coconut oil, some other options are Jojoba, Argan, Avocado, Almond, Grapeseed, or Olive Oil.

 Gently replace the roller topper by firmly pushing it down with the palm of your hand so that is is sealed and closed.
 Sometimes these can be stubborn.If it’s not on all the way, it will leak everywhere.Never a good thing, but especially bad in your purse.
 Ask me how I know.

 Be sure to use this dilution chart as a guideline when making your essential oil rollers.
 This is especially important for anyone who is sensitive, like elderly or young children.
 Essential Oil safety should always come first.

-Before you go, check out some of my other DIY's, Recipes, and Diffuser Blends.
+Before you go, check out some of my other Essential OIl DIY’s.

 DIY essential oil hair serum is becoming a hot trend.
 They are easy to use,…

 Looking for ways to use your Cassia Essential Oil?
 Here are some warm and spicy…

 DIY Essential Oil Blends and Recipes for Soap Making soap with essential oils is a…

 Salt Scrubs are an excellent form of self care.
 When used with all natural ingredients…